stierpm/javascriptnotes/readme.md

 - **Multiply:** *
 - **Divide:** /

+### Variables
+Variables store information and are declared by starting your statement with 'var' followed by a space and the name of the variable.

 ### Properties
 Each piece of data has additional information attached to it, known as properties.
 Append the data with a period, followed by the property.
 - [Javascript properties index](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Properties_Index#A)